Search Results

 Breast-feeding

-Following oral administration, ciclosporin is excreted in breast milk.
+Following systemic absorption, ciclosporin is excreted in breast milk.
 There is insufficient information on the effects of ciclosporin in newborns/infants.
 However, at therapeutic doses of ciclosporin in eye drops, it is unlikely that sufficient amounts would be present in breast milk.
 A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from Verkazia therapy taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 Fertility